Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 #> [[3]]
 #> [1] 37
 ```
 A third approach, and the one that is preferred is to use an `apply` function.
 See `?apply`.
-These functions might be more confusing at first, but they are useful and work much more quickly.
+These functions might be more confusing at first, but they are useful and typically work much more quickly.

 ```r